swc-bb/r-workshop/_episodes_rmd/05_session.Rmd

 ---
-title: Data preparation (factors, dplyr) and plotting graphics with ggplot2
+title: Tidyverse and plotting with ggplot
 teaching: 60
 exercises: 30
 questions: